blumatix/invoicecapture-powershell/README.md

 # invoicecapture-powershell
-Contains powershell scripts to access our capture client
+Contains powershell scripts to access our capture client.
+The current version number of our capture client is 1.9 and it can be reached via the URL http://blumatixcapturesdk-v1-9.azurewebsites.net.

 __NOTE__: In order to being able to execute this script you may have to update the user preference for the PowerShell execution policy.
 For further information please refer to [powershell execution policy settings](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-6)